{/*

 best mobiles under 20000 ✅

 b.Description Tag: You now have more room to write long phrases.
-Try to include terms like free shipping, overnight shipping, x% off if you purchase before midnight, etcetera to boost your click-through rate (CTR).
+Try to include terms like 'free shipping,' ' overnight shipping,' and 'x% off' if you purchase before midnight to boost your click-through rate (CTR).

 c.Product Body Copy: Hey, do you know that we never get a second chance to make a first impression?
-It may sound cliche, but you need to live with it as it could not be more accurate in SEO.
-Optimizing product pages is one of the most challenging things while working on an e-commerce SEO.
-The content needs to be top-notch that delivers conversions.
-Here are a few tactics you can play for eCommerce pages.
+It may sound cliché, but you need to live with it, as it could not be more accurate in SEO.
+Optimizing product pages is one of the most challenging things while working on e-commerce SEO.
+The content needs to be top-notch and deliver conversions.
+Here are a few tactics you can use to create eCommerce pages.

 d.1000+ Words: If you work in digital content creation, you probably have heard this phrase a thousand times - long-form content ranks better in Google.
-This aptly sets for eCommerce pages.
+This is apt for eCommerce pages.

 The more you share with the customer, the more Google recognizes what your product/service is all about.
-Understandably, you cannot write a thousand words for every product, and it is a tad boring.
+Understandably, you cannot write a thousand words for every product, which is a tad boring.
 In these cases, focus on writing in-depth content for your top 20-40 products and category pages.

 e.Keyword Insertion (3-5x): No. We are not talking about keyword stuffing.
-Once you are done with your copy, make sure the description has the keyword a handful of times to help Google understand what it is all about.
+Once you finish your copy, make sure the description has the keyword a handful of times to help Google understand what it is all about.

 Internal link building is an absolute necessity, and it is done automatically.
 But strategic link building gives you results—link FROM high-authority pages TO high-priority product pages.